Find your Ancestors through Revolutionary Military War Records

 medical information, where the person lived after the war, and may include birth

-genealogy information .
-For the widow, the application usually included
+genealogy information.
+For the widow, the application usually included details

-details of supporting documents of marriage and depositions from neighbors, family
+of supporting documents of marriage and depositions from neighbors, family members,

 Bounty-Land Warrant Applications